ckkaper/myracedata/README.md

-## Race Data scrapper and data visualization
+## Race Data scraper and data visualization
 ___
-A basic webscrapper retrieving and storing race results for runners with some basic data visualization capabilities.
+A basic web scraper retrieving and storing race results for runners with some basic data visualization capabilities.

 + scrap data publicly available and store them in csv format.
 + process stored data and prepare them for data visualization.